3 Key Things Your Outsourced IT Support Should Not Be Doing

 Unresponsiveness and Lack of Initiative

 When outsourcing your IT needs, you are as good as building a partnership with that company.
-And to keep that strong, constant communication is necessary.
-There must be something wrong if there is persistent unresponsiveness from a service provider (either during the planning stage or the outsourcing project itself).
+And to keep that partnership strong, constant communication is necessary.
+If a service provider is persistently unresponsive (either during the planning stage or the outsourcing project itself), something must be wrong.
 This can also be a glimpse of their lack of initiative in engaging with you in the long run.
 Services such as a virtual CIO and other technical knowledge-centric IT roles should have established communication with clients.

-Modern providers solve this through ticketing systems where you can file a certain issue in your infrastructure.
-Once they have already sorted it out, this system will automatically inform you.
-Others might even go the extra mile of creating an email thread to discuss their troubleshooting process or even give you some tips to avoid that issue from happening again.
+Modern providers solve this through ticketing systems, where you can file a certain issue in your infrastructure.
+Once they have sorted it out, this system will automatically inform you.
+Others might even go the extra mile by creating an email thread to discuss their troubleshooting process or even give you some tips to avoid that issue from happening again.

-On your end, remember that these service IT outsourcing services must also attend to other clients.
-If it is not too much for you, set a day or a time where you would like their undivided attention to address your need and let them adjust their schedules.
-And if it so happens that you are also experiencing a lack of initiative from them (for reports, updates, etc.), make the first move of when you will expect such items regularly.
+On your end, remember that these IT outsourcing services must also attend to other clients.
+If it is not too much for you, set a day or a time when you would like their undivided attention to address your needs and let them adjust their schedules.
+And if it so happens that you are also experiencing a lack of initiative from them (for reports, updates, etc.), make the first move about when you will expect such items regularly.

 Conclusion